alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

 }
 ```

 The inputs and outputs should look a little familiar.
-They will connect to the `uartTx` and `uartRx` modules in our top level.
+They will connect to the `uart_tx` and `uart_rx` modules in our top level.

 We are using the constant `NUM_LETTERS` to specify how big the ROM is.
 In our case, we have 14 letters to send (this includes the new line characters).